Best Coffee Grinder UK 2026: From Budget to Premium

 Blade grinders.
 They chop beans randomly instead of grinding to a consistent size.
 The resulting brew is simultaneously under-extracted (large pieces) and over-extracted (dust).
 You cannot make good espresso with a blade grinder.
 For filter coffee, a blade grinder produces mediocre results at best.

-Cheap electric burr grinders under £80.
+The cheapest electric burr grinders.
 They exist on Amazon with thousands of reviews and low prices.
 Most have basic ceramic burrs that can't grind fine enough for espresso and produce inconsistent particles at every setting.
 The Melitta Calibra is better than most in this range but still limited for espresso.

 Built-in grinders on cheap machines.
-The grinder in a £300 bean-to-cup machine is heavily compromised.
+The grinder in a budget bean-to-cup machine is heavily compromised.
 These machines make acceptable coffee through convenience, not grind quality.
-Don't buy a machine for its grinder unless you're spending £500+.
+Don't buy a machine for its grinder unless you're well into premium territory.

 For mid-range and premium grinders, specialist retailers offer better service.
 Coffee Hit stocks Baratza, Eureka, and Fellow with proper UK support and advice.
 They'll help you choose and back it up with warranty service that Amazon can't match.